Post-measurement Quantum Monte Carlo: Symmetry of measured states

 To test this idea, we return to the setting of \cref{fig:proj_corr_heisenberg_ladder}, i.e. to the creation of a non-local singlet by forcing $\bm{s}=\bm{0}$ on NN pairs of spins (red ellipses in \cref{fig:proj_corr_heisenberg_ladder}), leaving two well-separated spins unmeasured.
 For $\beta \Delta \gg 1$ the post-measurement correlations are $\braket{\bm{S}_j \cdot\bm{S}_k}^{\bm{0}}=-3/4$, while at infinite temperature $\beta=0$ the correlations vanish.
 The picture of $\rho \sim e^{-\beta H}$ (with $\beta \sim N_x$) as a statistical mixture of Ne\'{e}l-ordered states related by rotation suggests that the magnitude of $\braket{\bm{S}_j \cdot\bm{S}_k}^{\bm{0}}$ should decrease as $N_x$ is increased.

 This behavior is clear in Fig.~\ref{fig:unmeas_spin_cor_vs_mu}, where we also test our weak measurement algorithm.
 We calculate $\braket{\bm{S}_j \cdot\bm{S}_k}^{\bm{0}}$ for various measurement strengths $\mu$, where the expectation value is with respect to $\rho^{\bm{0}}_{\mu}$.
-The spatial arrangement of singlet measurements is as depicted in the left panel of Fig.~\ref{fig:benchmarking_models}, where the two unmeasured spins are maximally separated along the horizontal direction.
+The spatial arrangement of singlet measurements is as depicted in the upper diagram in Fig.~\ref{fig:benchmarking_models}, where the two unmeasured spins are maximally separated along the horizontal direction and with the pattern of singlet measurements repeating for all additional rows (i.e. alternating between horizontal singlets on even bonds and horizontal singlets on odd bonds).
 Our results show that, on increasing the measurement strength $\mu$, the correlation function $\braket{\bm{S}_j\cdot\bm{S}_k}^{\bm{0}}$ between the unmeasured spins decreases from its ground state value to near $-3/4$, the value for a long-range singlet.
 However, as the system size is increased with $\beta = 3N_x$, the post-measurement correlations are indeed weakened.

 The situation identified above for ordered phases is to be contrasted with that in symmetric (i.e. disordered) phases.
 In disordered phases the ground state is generically gapped from the rest of the spectrum, and hence even for moderate $\beta$ the thermal density matrix is dominated by the ground state.